IBMPredictiveAnalytics/SPSSINC_MERGE_TABLES/Readme.md

 # SPSSINC MERGE TABLES
-## Merge the contents of one pivot table in the Viewer into anot
+## Merge the contents of one pivot table in the Viewer into another
- This procedure combines cell values from one table with v  alues in another table.
-The most common usage is to combine proportio  n or means test tables from Custom Tables with the main table, but ma  ny other kinds of merges are possible.
+ This procedure combines cell values from one table with values in another table.
+The most common usage is to combine proportion or means test tables from Custom Tables with the main table, but many other kinds of merges are possible.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

+Note: See also the STATS TABLE CALC extension.

 ---
 Installation intructions